clqn/clqn.github.io/index.md

 i enjoy cooking quite a bit. if you are interested in seeing what kind of stuff i make, step right in to the [witchin' kitchen](./recipes.md). everything is vegetarian!

-## pay me

-i have a [ko-fi](https://ko-fi.com/neonpixii) if you think my continued existence and aspirations of self-reliance is worth supporting

 ## blog posts

 sometimes i make blog posts! heres ALL of them